 Creating a budget doesn’t have to be hard or make you feel like you can’t spend any money.
 Think of it as a spending plan – you’re simply telling your money where to go.
 Learning to use a budget will help you manage your money for the rest of your life.
-Use this fillable budget worksheet and the following tips to get started.
+Use this fillable budget worksheet or our Planning for Financial Success budgeting workbook and the following tips to get started.

 - Know how much money you have coming in.
 Include your paychecks (after taxes), financial aid, family support and any other sources of income.